abildma/bonzi-buddy-terminal-assistant/README.md

 - **Smart Handling of Arguments**: Preserves all command arguments when making corrections
 - **Colorful, Friendly Interface**: Easy-to-read color-coded suggestions and explanations
 - **Multi-Shell Support**: Seamless integration with both bash and zsh
-- **No Spyware or Adware**: Completely safe, local, and open-source

 ## Quick Installation